linux-minidisc/linux-minidisc/README.md

 The query formatting and scanning gets two new escapes: `%B` and `%W` for writing and reading 2-digit and 4-digit BCD values directly, avoiding the need to convert BCD explicitly before/after.

+## Merge `netmd_get_current_track()` into `netmd_get_playback_position()`

+Those two functions use the same underlying query, so it makes sense to combine them, so that only a single query is done.
+Also backported the descriptor state changes from netmd-js for the playback position query.